JeswinSunsi/PentyDesktopAssistant/README.md

 # Penty Desktop Assistant

-Penty is a Desktop Assistant programmed with JS and Python for its backend and HTML and CSS as its front.
+Penty is a Windows only Desktop Assistant programmed with JS and Python for its backend and HTML and CSS as its front.
 It has some cool in-built features, like an emailer, link shortener and a quick-open browser.
 The main highlight is that it can fetch simple answers from the web, such as the temperature, birthdates, and other quick answers and display them in a visually pleasing window.
 It uses a Python module named Eel to connect the backend to the GUI (https://github.com/samuelhwilliams/Eel/)

 ![pent start screen](https://github.com/JeswinSunsi/PentyDesktopAssistant/blob/master/PentSrc/src/web/Media/StartScrExample.PNG)